Can't install an app on an iOS device? Things to check

 Nothing seems to happen

 The popup appeared, but after tapping the "Install" button of the popup, nothing seems to happen: check the device's home screen as the installation should be in progress in the background.
-Since iOS 8+, app installation if performed in the background on the device's home screen and Safari doesn't show anything special, however the icon can be found on the home screen and a progress indicator shows the installation progress.
+Since iOS 8+, app installation is performed in the background on the device's home screen and Safari doesn't show anything special, however the icon can be found on the home screen and a progress indicator shows the installation progress.

 Untrusted Enterprise Developer popup